21.7 C

 Winston Clemente Huaman, the party’s first vice-presidential candidate, was informed while campaigning in the Loreto region and urgently requested government assistance for the survivors.
 “There are also other injured people; we are extremely concerned,” Huaman said.
 “We call for assistance so they can be evacuated to Lima as soon as possible.”

-Becerra was one of 36 contenders for the presidency in next month’s election, though a recent poll placed him below 1% support.
-Born in Cajamarca on April 11, 1964, he served more than four decades in public roles, working at the Municipality of Lima from 1984 until 2025.
+Becerra was one of 36 candidates for the presidency in the April 12 election, though a recent poll showed he had below 1% support.
+Born in Cajamarca on April 11, 1964, he served for more than four decades in public roles, working at the Municipality of Lima from 1984 until 2025.
 He founded and led PTE-Peru from 2023, presenting the party as a voice for workers and entrepreneurs.

 The incident arrives during a fraught period for Peru, a country worn down by political upheaval.
 José María Balcázar, an 83-year-old former judge, became interim president on February 18 after Congress voted 75-24 to remove his predecessor José Jerí, who had served just four months before being ousted in the “Chifagate” controversy over undisclosed late-night meetings with Chinese businessman Zhihua Yang.